 Flexible CPaaS deployment to meet your enterprise’s unique needs

-A full-stack CPaaS has flexible deployment options, and can be utilised in multiple use cases for an end-to end communications experience.
+A full-stack CPaaS has flexible deployment options and can be utilised in multiple use cases for an end-to-end communications experience.

 One use case is anonymous multi-way interactive calls over either a mobile phone or web browser that mask caller information, such as the caller’s phone number.
 This is easily done by embedding cloud-native APIs in the CPaaS platform for features such as virtual numbers, number masking, and App-PSTN calling.

-This is especially useful for social business applications, such as ridesharing application.
+This is especially useful for social business applications, such as ridesharing applications.
 This has allowed passengers to contact their drivers within the app.
 Other uses include speed dating, where users are uncomfortable sharing their personal contact details before knowing the other party better, and online auctioning, where bidders prefer to keep their purchases anonymous.

 Another use case is the video-enabled virtual desk receptionist, when a customer interaction is needed to be escalated from a chatbot, to be managed by a customer service staff.
 As all communications are done within the app/site, the staff will have access to the context and history of all interactions with this particular customer.
 This removes the need for the customer to recount his enquiry, reducing potential frustration triggers.

-There are many additional benefits to using CPaaS for an omni-channel, contextual “in-app” experience.
+There are many additional benefits to using CPaaS for an omnichannel, contextual “in-app” experience.

 For example, interactions over the application can be recorded, should there be compliance or legal requirements.
-The CPaaS platform also provides high-quality calling experience – in high definition video or audio – for users with different data network speeds.
-Finally, users who want to communicate with businesses through their telephone lines, the CPaaS platform can provide both inbound and outbound voice calling, virtual numbers, programmatically controllable, customisable and personalisation IVR.
+The CPaaS platform also provides a high-quality calling experience – in high definition video or audio – for users with different data network speeds.
+Finally, for users who want to communicate with businesses through their telephone lines, the CPaaS platform can provide both inbound and outbound voice calling, virtual numbers, programmatically controllable, customisable and personalisation IVR.

-The days of having frustrated customers try on multiple communications channel until they find a solution can be over, with the full-stack CPaaS solution that provides an end-to-end customer communication experience that improves customer satisfaction and brand loyalty.
+The days of having frustrated customers try on multiple communications channels until they find a solution can be over, with the full-stack CPaaS solution that provides an end-to-end customer communication experience that improves customer satisfaction and brand loyalty.